 - Do not pull the trigger unless you know your target and what is beyond your target

-Enjoy continuing to learn about your weapon, be safe, and have fun shooting.
+Enjoy continuing to learn about your firearm, be safe, and have fun shooting.

 Second, always keep the gun pointed in a safe direction.
 Third, keep your finger off the trigger unless you are ready to fire.
-Many weapons have finger guards to rest your finger on.
-Utilize this, or your trigger finger along the side of the weapon.
+Many firearms have finger guards to rest your finger on.
+Utilize this, or your trigger finger along the side of the firearm.
 Fourth, know your target and what is beyond it.
-An added level of precaution is to always have the safety on until you are ready to fire the weapon.
+An added level of precaution is to always have the safety on until you are ready to fire the firearm.

 Now that you know the four most important aspects of gun safety, let’s take a closer look at some of the safety procedures used for gun operations.